zeon-bh/OP-2.2-Z30n-s-Remote-Access-Tool/README.md

   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/h6te0md3e9qwoildqimpm/RAT_add_rename_04.jpg?rlkey=l8j4mhwp30dtlt9frvztwx05k&st=b18t7d11&raw=1">
 </p>

-3. You can now open your Remote Access Tool from your inventory to verify your stash is added to the Linked Stashes list.
+3. You can now open your Remote Access Tool from your inventory to verify your stash is added to the Remote Accesss Tool list.
 You can now view the contents of your stash directly from the Remote Access Tool without using your PDA.
 Since this is a new stash the stash is indeed empty.

 <p align="center">
   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/cjcwc9votj367za8jbn09/RAT_add_rename_05.jpg?rlkey=cnx8bbr4gqplobcwv5x5a41bd&st=0h5v5qra&raw=1">